 The dependency matrix A also simplifies the accounting considerably.
-Claims on individual non-financial assets, rather than on both financial assets and liabilities, become a sufficient statistic to determine an individual's overall net worth when calculating the impacts of a shock, as they reverberate through the network.
+Claims on individual real assets, rather than both financial assets and liabilities, become a sufficient statistic to determine an individual's overall net worth when calculating the impacts of a shock as they reverberate through the network.
+In fact, all wealth is derived from human capital.

-Wealth inequality
+2.4 Wealth inequality

 The wealth distribution of the network can be decomposed into its real and financial components.
-By assuming that non-financial assets (in the form of human capital) are fixed and equal for all individuals, with the same market price, financial assets entirely determine the wealth distribution defined by the degree distribution of financial assets $f(d_i)$ .
+By assuming real assets, in the form of human capital, are fixed, equal for all individuals, and have the same market price, financial assets entirely determine the wealth distribution, defined by the degree distribution of financial assets $f(d_i)$.
 That is, wealthier individuals will have more positive financial claims and links to other individuals in the network than less wealthy individuals.
 A deterministic degree distribution, for example, captures perfect equality of financial wealth.
-Let a Pareto distribution describe the degree distribution of an unequal society where the probability of someone's having $d_i$ financial assets is given by $p(d_i) = ad_i^{-\gamma}$ , with $\gamma > 1$ .
+Let a Pareto distribution describe the degree distribution of an unequal society where the probability of someone having d_i financial assets is given by $p(d_i) = ad_i^{-\gamma}$, with $\gamma > 0.^{14}$

-Aggregate financial wealth of the entire network equals the total number of financial claims $\sum d_i$ .
-Since the network is static and the number of individuals n remains fixed, increasing the number of assets in the network increases total financial wealth.
-This is akin to the economy growing through increased credit or financialization at the extensive margin.
+Aggregate financial wealth of the entire network equals the total number of financial claims $\sum d_i$.
+Because the network is static and the number of individuals n remains fixed, increasing the number of assets in the network increases total financial wealth.
+This is akin to the economy growing through increased credit, or financialization at the extensive margin.